JakeRoggenbuck/hackdavis-2024/README.md

 ![2024-04-28_09-50](https://github.com/JakeRoggenbuck/hackdavis-2024/assets/35516367/a5d263d5-cd12-490c-ac5f-725db129ec5c)

+## Use of LLMs and implications of hallucinations

+We used LLMs to generate and extend data that we used to fine tune our text directions Gemma model.
+Hallucinations for directions in this case could cause people to go to places that do not exist.
+This could be fixed by using existing databases of locations (Like a mapping API) to insure that the LLM is always directing someone to a real place.

 ### Proximity Alert
 Use an Arduino and an ultrasonic distance sensor to alert the driver if they are too close to anything, including another car